Our mission: Serve Christ through sports, service, and spiritual events.

 CSG is a nonprofit 501(c)(3) group made up of hundreds of active members (most of whom are Catholic) who play coed softball, hang out, share their faith, and volunteer their time together.
 Softball seasons are played in Little Canada, Minnesota in both the summer and fall.

-Our mission is to serve Jesus Christ through softball, service and spiritual events.
+Our mission is to serve Jesus Christ through sports, service, and spiritual events.

 What makes CSG different?

 CSG began in 2015 out of a desire to play coed softball with like-minded Christians.
 That summer we had two teams in a public league in Roseville.
-Ever since, the group has steadily increased the number of teams represented every year.
+Ever since, the group has steadily increased the number of teams represented every year, culminating to 16-teams (192 players) each season.

 It was in 2018 that we formally named ourselves Catholic Softball Group and became a nonprofit.
-In 2019, CSG grew to eight teams and decided to form its own private league in Little Canada where we still play today.
-In fall 2021, we filled all possible single day team slots, maxing out at 16 teams and 192 players.
+In 2019, CSG grew to enough teams to form our own private league in Little Canada where we still play today.

 CSG continues to evolve, expanding to other sports such as volleyball and golf as well as offering more faith based opportunities like evenings of Adoration and Confession.